Open-Source-Transport/roblox-path-plugin/README.md

 - Fast previews with automatic refresh rate scaling

 - Connecting to existing paths, even ones not made by this plugin

-- Automatic GapFill - this plugin utilises stravant's ResizeAlgin to provide gapfill with no addition setup required.

 Unlike other tools, this tool doesn't lock you down to a specific type of "path" - as long as you've got a model which has all the parts facing in the same direction, you can use it.
 It is therefore highly customisable.